Liu Binyan: A Pair of Articles with a Big Impact

 According to Liu, "'On the Bridge Construction Site' had been the first piece to criticize the Party itself since Mao Zedong had laid down the dictum in 1942 in his 'Talks at the Yan'an Forum' that writers should 'extol the bright side of life' and 'not expose' the darkness.

 Labeled a "Rightist"

-In 1957, following the publication of "On the Bridge Worksite" and "The Inside Story of Our Newspaper," Liu was labeled a "rightist" and expelled from the CCP (see Hundred Flowers Campaign).
+Liu Binyan was labeled a "rightist" during the 1957 anti-rightist campaign.
+This followed the publication of "On the Bridge Worksite" and "The Inside Story of Our Newspaper," and expelled from the CCP (see Hundred Flowers Campaign).
 The campaign against Liu Binyan was closely associated with the campaign against another social critic and author, Wang Meng, who had recently published a highly influential work, "A New Arrival at the Organization Department."

 Interim Years

 After being rehabilitated in the 1960s, he again fell out of favor in 1969, and was condemned to a forced labor detention camp, where he spent eight years.
 After being rehabilitated again, he built up a sound reputation as a reformer and a corruption watchdog.
 From 1957 onward, he spent a total of 21 years in and out of labor camps.